ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Place.rst

 |

+.. _sdk_qtlocation_place_status-prop:

 +--------------------------------------------------------------------------+
 |        \ status : enumeration                                            |
 +--------------------------------------------------------------------------+

 This property holds the status of the place.
 It can be one of:

+.. _sdk_qtlocation_place_Place.Ready       No error occurred during the last operation, further operations may be performed on the place.-prop:

 +------------------+--------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_place_Place.Saving      The place is currently being saved, no other operation may be performed until complete.-prop:
 | Place.Ready      | No error occurred during the last operation, further operations may be performed on the place.         |
 +------------------+--------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_place_Place.Fetching    The place details are currently being fetched, no other operations may be performed until complete.-prop:
 | Place.Saving     | The place is currently being saved, no other operation may be performed until complete.                |
 +------------------+--------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_place_Place.Removing    The place is currently being removed, no other operations can be performed until complete.-prop:
 | Place.Fetching   | The place details are currently being fetched, no other operations may be performed until complete.    |
 +------------------+--------------------------------------------------------------------------------------------------------+
+.. _sdk_qtlocation_place_Place.Error       An error occurred during the last operation, further operations can still be performed on the place.-prop:
 | Place.Removing   | The place is currently being removed, no other operations can be performed until complete.             |
 +------------------+--------------------------------------------------------------------------------------------------------+
 | Place.Error      | An error occurred during the last operation, further operations can still be performed on the place.   |